Conquering Osteoporosis: How Strength Training Can Empower Your Journey

 Motion Specialist // EW Motion Therapy Homewood

 Osteoporosis, a condition that weakens bones and makes them prone to fractures, might be more insidious than you think.
-It develops subtly over the years and is typically diagnosed when a minor fall or impact results in a bone fracture.
+It develops subtly over the years and can be diagnosed when a minor fall or impact results in a bone fracture, or during a routine bone scan.
 The question is, how can we combat this disease?
 Seeking the help of an expert can often be beneficial for ensuring your safety - physical therapists and personal trainers can be excellent allies in your journey toward healthy movement.
 We have both experts in-house at EW Motion Therapy, and they often work together to create a customized plan for your needs.
 But even if you decide that our services aren’t right for you, it is still essential to understand osteoporosis and how strength training can help.

 Unmasking osteoporosis: more than just bone fractures